emaanr/notes/Other/API/README.md

 </p>

 - YouTube videos can be watched through the YouTube [UI](https://youtube.com).
-  - However, YouTube also has a "Public API" in order to get information without using UI.
+  - However, YouTube also has a "Public API" called [YouTube Data API](https://developers.google.com/youtube/v3) in order to get information without using UI.
 - When viewing a video on YouTube, the user is getting the name, thumbnail, file, etcetera for it through the YouTube UI.
   - However, this information can be programatically requested and received via the YouTube API by writing some code.